Marneus68/ARADIABOT/README.md

 With this bot, the users of your channel that register will be able to obtain a rundown of what was said and happened while they weren't connected.

+You can find the sources on GitHub [here](https://github.com/Marneus68/ARADIABOT).

 ## Building

 On any standard UNIX system with a g++ versuon that supports C++11, you can compile `ARADIABOT` simply by "running" the source file.